istio/istio.io/content/en/news/2019/announcing-1.3.5/index.md

 - **Fixed** Envoy listener configuration for TCP headless services. ([Issue #17748](https://github.com/istio/istio/issues/17748))
 - **Fixed** an issue which caused stale endpoints to remain even when a deployment was scaled to 0 replicas. ([Issue #14436](https://github.com/istio/istio/issues/14336))
-- **Fixed** Pilot to gracefully handle bad configurations for invalid custom Envoy filters. ([Issue 17266](https://github.com/istio/istio/issues/17266))
+- **Fixed** Pilot to no longer crash when an invalid Envoy configuration is generated. ([Issue 17266](https://github.com/istio/istio/issues/17266))

 ## Minor enhancements

 - **Added** support for Citadel to periodically check the root certificate remaining lifetime and rotate expiring root certificates. ([Issue 17059](https://github.com/istio/istio/issues/17059))
-- **Added** `PILOT_BLOCK_HTTP_ON_443` environment variable.
-If enabled, this flag will prevent HTTP services from running on port 443 in order to prevent conflicts with external HTTP services.
+- **Added** `PILOT_BLOCK_HTTP_ON_443` boolean environment variable to Pilot.
+If enabled, this flag prevents HTTP services from running on port 443 in order to prevent conflicts with external HTTP services.
 This is disabled by default. ([Issue 16458](https://github.com/istio/istio/issues/16458))